Lupin Logo

 The cardiolipin antibody test is indicated in individuals if they have:

-Autoimmune diseases such as systemic lupus erythematosus (SLE
+• Autoimmune diseases such as systemic lupus erythematosus (SLE) Autoimmune diseases such as systemic lupus erythematosus (SLE)

 No special preparations are required to take the cardiolipin antibody test.